FMSoftCN/hybridos/README.md

 ## Goals of HybridOS

+### A new programming language for universal app

+HybridOS provides a new and universal app framework for IoT devices and client apps.
+The developers can write device app and client apps for Linux, Windows, macOS, Android, and iOS operating systems by using HVML (Hybrid Virtual Markup Language).
+HVML provides a data-driven programming model, and one developer can easily write an app with GUI by using HVML like writing a HTML document.
+HVML also provides a way to integrate external modules writing in other programming languages.
+On low-end IoT devices, you use C++ as the external programming language, while you use Python or JavaScript on high-end IoT devices and/or clients as the external programming language.

+Finally, the app programming languages of HybridOS will be reduced to two:
+HVML and one object-oriented programming language (Python, JavaScript, or C++), no matter on device, mobile phone, computer, or server.
+As a result, the development cost of an IoT application will be reduced greatly by using HybridOS.

 ### A specialized software stack for IoT

 HybridOS provides a new software stack for IoT applications:

-* A new implementation for common server, such as MQTT, WebSocket, HTTP, CoAP, and streaming servers.
+A new implementation for common server, such as data bus, HTTP, CoAP, and streaming servers.
 HybridOS provides a different architecture for the implementation of the servers: any HybridOS app or service can register and work as a real service provider or a request provider of the servers.

-* A new and universal app framework for IoT devices and client apps.
-  The developers can write device app and client apps for Linux, Windows, macOS, Android, and iOS operating systems by using a set of extended HTML5 tags and CSS 3.
-On low-end IoT devices, you use C++ as the script language of HVML, while you use JavaScript on high-end IoT devices and/or clients.

-Finally, the application programming languages of HybridOS will be reduced to two:
-JavaScript or C/C++ for apps.
-As a result, the development cost of an IoT application will be reduced greatly by using HybridOS.

 ### IoT-dedicated cloud computing services and security implementation